National Day of Oman

 National Day (Arabic: اليوم الوطني العماني, alyawm alwataniu aleumaniu) is an official holiday in the Sultanate of Oman and the main one in the country.
-The holiday currently celebrates the birthday of Sultan Qaboos bin Said al Said, who reigned from 1970 to 2020.
+The holiday celebrates the date of the founding of the Al Bu Said dynasty, which has ruled Oman since 1744.

 Background

 The Portuguese first arrived in the country in the early 1500s, and used the now capital of Muscat as a fortified port to protect their trade routes to India.
 Unhappy with a Portuguese presence that exploited Oman, the Al-Ya'ribi clan agreed a treaty with the British East India Company to allow the British to have rights in their ports, in a rebuke of the Portuguese government.
 Imam Sultan bin Saif led a rebellion that expelled the Portuguese from Oman and its ports.

 Observances

 National Day events include parades, fireworks, camel races, a horse show, and once every five years, a military exhibition drill.
 The holiday gives Omanis the opportunity to return to their home villages which makes the traffic level during the holiday much heavier than usual.